tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 @@@ note { title=Note }

-This assumes you still have the CSW Services running using the  `csw-services.sh` script as described in the
+This assumes you still have the CSW Services running using the  `csw-services` application as described in the
 @ref:[Create a Component](./create-component.md#starting-csw-services) tutorial page.
 @@@